abdelhalim-yasser/LinkedList/Implentation of linked list in java/Readme.md

 ## 🧾 Notes

 - This implementation uses a **singly linked list**.
-- It just deals with INTEGERS not GENERICS.  *It will be updated soon.*
+- It just deals with `INTEGERS` not `GENERICS`.  *It will be updated soon.*
-- You can copy this into any Java project and start using it.
+- You can copy this into any `Java project` and start using it.
 - It's well suited for learning and educational demos.

 ---

 ## 🔐 License

-This project is licensed under the MIT License.
+This project is licensed under the `MIT` License.
 You are free to use, modify, and distribute it.

 ---